mlgordon/vpc/troubleshooting.md

 {:tip: .tip}
 {:download: .download}

-# Troubleshooting your IBM Cloud VPC in the Beta release
+# Troubleshooting your IBM Cloud VPC

 This document covers common difficulties you might encounter, and offers some helpful tips.

 ## Turning on `TRACE` mode

-You can use the IBM Cloud `TRACE` options to turn on `TRACE` mode, by entering any of the following commands:
+You can use the {{site.data.keyword.cloud}} `TRACE` options to turn on `TRACE` mode, by entering any of the following commands:

  * `IBMCLOUD_TRACE=true`
  * `IS_TRACE=true`